 Rúgbrauð is the classic accompaniment – you can order it at the link.
 Please note that you should NEVER eat more than two slices at a time of this sweet and dense bread.
 If you’re not used to it, indulging in more than a few slices of this fiber-rich item will cause you to understand the reason for its well-deserved nickname of “Thunder Bread”!

-I hope you enjoy this delicious taste of the North, my Citizens – even if you don’t like fish, this is absolutely fantastic and a must-try!
+I hope you enjoy plokkfiskur, a truly delicious taste of the North, my Citizens – this dish is absolutely fantastic and a must-try!